 And spread he did.
 Naturopathy became increasingly popular over the next 20 years, especially among chiropractors, who often obtained degrees in both chiropractic care and naturopathy.
 Its growth waned in the '30s and '40s, but picked up speed again in the latter part of the century.

-The problem that many have with naturopathy is its focus on natural means of healing in lieu of conventional medicine.
+The problem that many have with naturopathy is its focus on natural means of healing instead of conventional medicine.
 For example, naturopaths have come under fire in recent years for steering parents away from vaccinations for their children, a dangerous proposition.
-They’ve also been criticized for their lack of hands-on medical experience during training, as earning a naturopath degree does not involve as much clinical training as a traditional medical doctorate.
-As a result of the controversy, naturopaths can be licensed to practice in only 17 out of 50 states; the AANP (American Association of Naturopathic Physicians) focuses much of its efforts on changing that.
+They’ve also been criticized for not completing post-doctoral clinical residency training as most medical doctors do.
+Naturopaths can currently be licensed to practice in only 17 of 50 states; the American Association of Naturopathic Physicians (AANP) focuses much of its efforts on changing that.